← All Neighbourhood Guides

 Real Estate & Market

-Markland Wood's core residential streets are dominated by detached homes: bungalows, split-levels, and two-storey homes on lots typically 50 to 65 feet wide, built between the early 1960s and late 1970s.
+Markland Wood's core residential streets are dominated by detached homes: bungalows, split-levels, and two-storey homes on lots typically 50 to 65 feet wide, primarily developed through the 1960s into the early 1970s.
 The broader neighbourhood boundary includes some apartment and condo buildings, particularly around Mill Road and the Bloor Street corridor, but detached houses are overwhelmingly what you find and what the market is built around.
 This means the neighbourhood has a high entry point relative to other Etobicoke options, but buyers get genuine lot size and a housing type that is difficult to replicate at equivalent prices in more central parts of the city.
 For buyers comparing Toronto neighbourhoods, Markland Wood represents the intersection of established suburban quality and a City of Toronto address at a price point that remains below comparable addresses in Humber Valley Village or The Kingsway.

 The primary market driver in Markland Wood is position within the neighbourhood.
 Golf course adjacency, ravine backing, and lot size are the three factors that most reliably push sale prices above the neighbourhood average.
-An original bungalow on an interior street and a renovated two-storey backing onto the golf course fairways can be more than $600K to $900K apart in the same neighbourhood.
-Buyers who understand this gradient can identify underpriced inventory that either lacks adjacency or needs work, as well as accurately price the premium for a truly exceptional position.
+An original bungalow on an interior street and a renovated two-storey backing onto the golf course fairways can be several hundred thousand dollars apart in the same neighbourhood.
+Buyers who understand this gradient can identify inventory that is priced below its potential because it either lacks adjacency or needs work, and can accurately price the premium for a truly exceptional position.
+Because the lots are so large, a well-renovated Markland Wood home is often effectively competing with custom homes in other neighbourhoods, which is part of why buyers pay a premium for the best positions.

 Inventory is consistently limited.
 The neighbourhood has very low turnover by Toronto standards; many families bought in the 1980s and 1990s and have stayed.
 When a well-positioned, well-maintained property comes to market, it tends to move quickly.
 Original homes requiring renovation offer more opportunity for patient buyers.
 The land transfer tax on properties in the $1.5M to $2M+ range is a meaningful closing cost to budget for in Markland Wood; first-time buyers are not eligible for the rebate on a home at this price point.